Real Time Assist Cards

 • For use in Spanish, make sure that your Contact Center language is set to Spanish before creating your cards.

-Cards created in a Spanish-language call center will not fire on an English-language call center, and vice versa.
+RTA cards created in a Spanish-language contact center won't work in an English-language contact center, and vice versa.

-To create a Real Time Assist (RTA) card, head to your Admin Settings from Dialpad.com
+To create a Real Time Assist (RTA) card, head to your Dialpad Admin Settings.

 1. Navigate to Contact Centers